Merevale: Public services

 Waste collection services are provided by North Warwickshire Borough Council.
 Water and sewage services are provided by Severn Trent Water.
 The distribution network operator for electricity is Central Networks better known as E.ON UK.
 Merevale has a Coventry (CV) postcode.
 The postal town is Atherstone which is also the location of the nearest post office.
 The nearest library is also in Atherstone.
 Merevale uses the Tamworth 01827 area code.

 The nearest police and fire stations are in Atherstone.
 Atherstone is part of Warwickshire Police, Warwickshire Fire and Rescue Service and West Midlands Ambulance Service.
 The village lies in the North Warwickshire NHS trust area.
 The village does not have its own doctor's surgery or pharmacy.
 The nearest GP's surgeries can be found in Atherstone.
 The George Eliot Hospital at Nuneaton is the area's local hospital.
 It has an Accident and Emergency Department.
 Out of hours GP services are also based at George Eliot.

 Transport

 The A5 runs to the east of Merevale.
 The village has one bus stop on the A5 and is served by routes 48 and 765.
 The nearest railway station is Atherstone.
 The nearest airports are Birmingham and East Midlands.

 Media

 The local newspapers covering the area are the Tamworth Herald, which has a separate edition for North Warwickshire and the Atherstone Recorder.
-The local BBC radio station covering the area is BBC Coventry & Warwickshire.
-Local commercial stations in the area include Free Coventry & Warwickshire and Capital Mid-Counties.
+The local BBC radio station covering the area is BBC CWR.
+Local commercial stations in the area include Hits Radio Coventry & Warwickshire and Capital Mid-Counties.
 The village is covered by the Central ITV and BBC West Midlands TV regions broadcast from the nearby Sutton Coldfield transmitting station.